 |When you check the group assignment, does it give you a chance to select the group members?||You would need to set up your groups first in Canvas, then have the option to select your group set as part of the Hypothesis assignment.
 See: Using Canvas Groups To Create Hypothesis Reading Groups.|

 |Can you only have one group set in your Canvas class to work with Groups in Hypothesis?||You can use any group set you have set up in Canvas.|

-|You can use whatever language that your keyboard is set up in with Hypothesis, and also use readings in other languages.|
+|Is there language support for other languages in Hypothesis?
+Can you use other character sets when annotating in Hypothesis?||You can use whatever language that your keyboard is set up in with Hypothesis, and also use readings in other languages.|

 |Do you work with non-Roman script languages?||Yes – these languages will work with Hypothesis.|